Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Not to mention, if a dog manages to escape and starts chasing a farmer's livestock such as sheep or cows, a farmer has the legal right to shoot and kill your dog.
 This law is in place in many states in the USA, and it goes back over a hundred years.

 In California, landowners are allowed to put out poison on their own property to control livestock-killing dogs, as long as they post conspicuous warning signs regarding the poison, according to Liz Gjelten, a legal editor.

 Regardless of whether your dog is alive, shot or poisoned, you will be held financially responsible for any damage to the property or animals.

 Therefore, it goes without saying that you are responsible for your dog's behavior.
 It's your responsibility to keep your dog on a leash around farms and prevent them from causing any unnecessary stress or harm to farm animals or themselves.

 Despite being fed in shiny bowls and allowed to sleep on our comfy beds, our modern, domesticated dogs retain strong instincts reminiscent of their past as hunters.

-A dog's predatory drive instigates dogs to become attracted to the sight and scent of ‘prey’ animals and their instinct to chase such animals, should they start to run away, are very strong.
+A dog's predatory drive instigates them to become attracted to the sight and scent of ‘prey’ animals and their instinct to chase such animals, should they start to run away, is very strong.